anoukperq/articles/Translation in a continuous development environment.md

 * What is continuous delivery?
 * How does this impact translation?
 * What needs to change?
-* What aspect from continuous deployment should be transferred to translation?
+* What aspect from continuous delivery and agile development should be transferred to translation in order to make this work?
 * Where do we see things going?